 Want to work on speed?
 Pick up the pace.
 Looking to blast fat?
 Ease up to drop back into your “Fat Burn” zone.

 In order to heart rate train you need a heart rate monitor.
 If you are very serious about heart rate training, a chest rate heart rate monitor is still the way to go.
 You might also want to supplement that with a dedicated GPS running watch.

-For the rest of us who only find time to run occasionally, there is an increasing number of activity trackers that track heart rate during exercise.
+For the rest of us who only find time to run occasionally, there is an increasing number of every day activity trackers that track heart rate during exercise.
 It is best to assume that at high intensity activity most wearables dish out ballpark estimates of your readings.
 And remember, even if faulty readings occur only once in a while they can still be dangerous because they can cause you to overexert yourself.

 With that in mind, here are a few of our favourite fitness trackers that will help you stay in the correct heart-rate zone for your goals.
 Alternatively, you can always go down the GPS sports watch route.

 Fitbit’s flagship fitness tracker is a sleek looking device that delivers solid improvements in a few areas.
 Charge 3 carries over all of the features found on its predecessor, and upgrades it with a bigger OLED display.
 Waterproofing is another important upgrade.
 Charge 3 has a water-resistance rating of 5 ATM which means you can dunk it down to depths of 50 metres.